Thursday, December 15, 2016

 Thursday, May 11, 2017

-The 10 Myths of Board Service
+The 10 Myths of Board Service (Registration Form)

 All board members come to their positions with a set of beliefs as to what the job involves.
 How many of those beliefs turn out to be myths?
 Join Sandi Barry, MABE’s Director of Communication & Marketing, for an enlightening session that examines the misconceptions and helps members effectively govern beyond the stereotype of board service.